 Aquamarine and diamonds complement each other beautifully are a classic combination when creating a custom earring design.
 Aquamarine is the birthstone of March and the 19th wedding anniversary stone, so aquamarine earrings make a wonderful gift for these occasions.

 The history of aquamarines is as diverse as each civilisation that has existed for over 3,000 years.
 In most cases, aquamarine amulets, which ranged from carved idols to pendants with rough gemstones, were used as a shield against disease, bad energy, and spirits.

-The Roman fisherman called the gemstone “Water of the sea” and used it as protection, for safe travel by boat, and luck for in catching fish.
+The Roman fisherman called the gemstone “Water of the sea” and used it as protection, for safe travel by boat, and luck for catching fish.
 Over the years aquamarine jewellery or “the gem of the mermaids” as it was also known, was given as a symbol of love to those who set sail.
 To protect them on their way.